All meetings are open to the public. Everyone is welcome.

 7688 SW Capitol Hwy

-The SWNI Equity and Inclusion Committee usually meets on the 4th Monday of every month.
+The SWNI Equity and Inclusion Committee meets on the last Monday of the month.
 Confirm scheduled meetings in the Southwest Neighborhoods Calendar.

 Contact chair Glenn Bridger, email@example.com